junxit/us-congress-bills-111/metadata.md

 - 2009-03-16 — Mr. Lynch moved to suspend the rules and pass the bill.
 - 2009-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 127). (text: CR H3409)
 - 2009-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 0 (Roll no. 127).(text: CR H3409)
+- 2009-03-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.